Bosch IoT Rollouts

 • In this scenario, you first provision the device using the Management UI or the Management API.
 This is the step where you provide the device identification and description.

-• Then the provisioned device can register itself via the Direct Device Integration API (DDI).
+• Then the provisioned device can register itself via the Direct Device Integration (DDI) API (DDI).
 This is the step where the device authenticates itself with its security token.

 • Scenario 2: Direct registration